Overcoming Cultural Challenges

 Building the Archive Software

-a Irititja software development was commenced as a Local Area Network (LAN) based system in 1995 by the late Greg Fidock.
+The original Ara Irititja software development was commenced as a Local Area Network (LAN) based system in 1995 by the late Greg Fidock.
 Martin Hughes, a FileMaker Pro specialist, took charge of the software development in 1997 and refined it in many stages after that.

 In 2007, our software team completed a working draft of a revised archive using a browser-based platform and our designer, Douglas Mann has created a smart refreshing interface.
 This became fully functional in 2011 and continues to expand its use as an educational, community-centred facility.